 Assessment is via continuously assessed project reports, some individual and some collaborative, and observation of real-time client interactions.
 Written projects will be assessed on their technical content, the quality of the presentation, and suitability for the target reader.
-Collaborative groups submit a single project, supplemented by a short individual reflection offering assessment of their own work and that of other members of the group.

 Via a series of projects students will explore a range of professional consultancy skills including:

 - Professional consultancy skills and techniques